In Trump cabinet, Commerce Secretary will run trade policy

 Trump has no plans to merge Commerce with the USTR, Miller said.

-(Writing by Roberta Rampton; Editing by Andrea Ricci)
+(Additional reporting by Dave McKinney in Chicago; Writing by Roberta Rampton; Editing by Andrea Ricci)